An interview with James Anthony, celebrity photographer

 Erin: Take me to that computer, that laptop.
 After we have picked the final image are we going straight to Lightroom?

 James: We are, we are, going straight to Lightroom.
-Once we all figure out the key 6 or 5.
-I have everyone go through and 4 start their favorite.
+Once we all figure out the key six or five.
+I have everyone go through and 4-star their favorite.
 Then that puts them at the top of the list.
-Once those 4 images are selected then I batch process those 4.
+Once those four images are selected then I batch process those four.
 I tweak the lighting or color or whatnot and then I open all 4 into Photoshop and I begin working.

 Erin: What are 3 sliders in Lightroom you always mess with?